Interplay between Kondo suppression and Lifshitz transitions in YbRh$_2$Si$_2$ at high magnetic fields

 We investigate the magnetic field dependent thermopower, thermal conductivity, resistivity and Hall effect in the heavy fermion metal \ybrhsi.
 In contrast to reports on thermodynamic measurements, we find in total three transitions at high fields, rather than a single one at 10\,T. Using the Mott formula together with renormalized band calculations, we identify Lifshitz transitions as their origin.
 The predictions of the calculations show that all experimental results rely on an interplay of a smooth suppression of the Kondo effect and the spin splitting of the flat hybridized bands.

-Since their discovery almost four decades ago, Kondo lattice systems pose a challenge to condensed-matter physicists.
+Since their discovery four decades ago, Kondo lattice systems pose a challenge to condensed-matter physicists.
 Above the characteristic Kondo temperature $T_K$ they contain a periodic lattice of local 4$f$-derived paramagnetic moments.
 Below $T_K$, these moments become reduced and eventually fully screened by the conduction electrons: The entanglement of the localized 4$f$ states with the delocalized conduction-band states leads to the formation of local Kondo singlets, which develop weak dispersion as a consequence of their periodic arrangement (Bloch's theorem) \cite{hewson_kondo}.
-The delocalized Kondo singlets act as (composite) charge carriers, wihch exhibit a large effective mass (heavy fermions) due to the extremely strong on-site Coulomb correlations.
+The delocalized Kondo singlets act as (composite) charge carriers, which exhibit a large effective mass (heavy fermions) due to the extremely strong on-site Coulomb correlations.
 This is inferred from a huge Sommerfeld coefficient of the electronic specific heat \cite{trovarelli_2000} but is invisible, \eg, in photoelectron spectroscopy \cite{kummer_2011}, probing one-electron properties.